kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ra-01-establish-secure-connection-with-compass.md

 3. Generate a key and a Certificate Signing Request (CSR).

-    Generate a CSR with the following command. `SUBJECT` is the certificate subject data returned with the CSR information as `subject`.
+    Generate a CSR with the following command. **{SUBJECT}** is the certificate subject data returned with the CSR information as `subject`.

     ```bash
     export KEY_LENGTH=4096